 Heat your oils for a few seconds till they are warm.
 Using warm oil will allow for deeper penetration through your hair cuticles and seal them to keep your scalp moisturized.

 Gently massage the oil into your scalp for a few minutes using circular motions.
 Work your way across the entire scalp for 10-15 minutes.
 After you are done with the scalp, gently work your way to the ends of your hair.

 Step 5: Wrap A Warm Cloth Around Your Hair

 Tie your hair into a bun and wrap a warm cloth around your forehead.
 This causes your pores and cuticles to open up, allowing for deeper penetration of the oils into your scalp and hair follicles.

 Don’t wrap your hair too tightly as it may cause breakage.

 Step 6: Rinse It Off Well

-After applying your oil, you can leave it on overnight and wash it off with shampoo the next day.
-Try using normal or cold water to rinse your hair and make sure that you clean it thoroughly.
+After applying your oil, you can leave it on overnight and wash it off thoroughly with shampoo the next day.
+Try using normal or cold water to rinse your hair.

 In case you have used concentrated essential oils in large amounts, it may not be a good idea to leave them on for more than an hour or two.
 It is also recommended that you don’t leave any oil on for more than one day as it can attract dirt and pollution to your scalp.